The Trauma Experience: Our Brain on Trauma - What Happens in Survival Mode?

 Given the complexity of trauma, addressing it purely at a cognitive level is not sufficient to process an incident and get un-stuck from our survival mode.
 Much of a traumatic experience is stored in our emotions, bodies, and automatic fight-flight(-freeze-fawn) behaviours.
 This is why we cannot simply ‘think’ our way out of trauma.
 Even when we tell ourselves we are safe, our bodies are likely to continue reacting.
 The response is strong as it is so closely linked to our survival – and that’s our brains primary aim.
 Trauma therapy targets all four elements of trauma: feelings, thoughts, bodies, and behaviours.

 To read more about how therapy can help you reduce distress, check out our article here.
-To find out more about how trauma therapy can help you, book a consultation with Dr. Terrighena on (852) 2521 4668 or email@example.com.
+To find out more about how trauma therapy can help you recover from past trauma, book a consultation with psychologist Dr. Esslin Terrighena, please contact (852) 2521 4668 or firstname.lastname@example.org.

 #mindbalancehk #mindnlife #therapy #psychotherapy #psychologist #psychotherapist #trauma #stress #wellbeing #mentalhealth #health #onlinetherapy #resilience #coping #dresslin #drterrighena #mindfulness #anxiety #depression #ptsd #traumatherapy #posttraumaticstress #acutestress #adjustmentdisorder #schematherapy #innerchild #healing #30secondsofpsychology #EMDRtherapy #EMDR